-CAUTION: In order for this method to work correctly, the Z axis must be properly homed and calibrated to the lens being used.
-To verify this, can move the Z axis manually until the Z axis position reads zero and use the manual focus tool as described in the manual focus section above to verify that the surface of the engraving table is at the focus plane.
+Caution: In order for this method to work correctly, the Z axis must be properly homed and calibrated to the lens being used.
+To verify this, move the Z axis manually until the Z axis position reads zero and use the manual focus tool as described in the manual focus section above to verify that the surface of the engraving table is at the focus plane.
+For the PLS6MW, make sure you are using the correct focus tool for the currently installed laser when checking Z axis calibration.
 If necessary, re-home the Z axis using the home Z command in the UCP viewer tab and re-check.
 If you are still having trouble, recalibrate the lens using the lens calibrate function in the system tab of the UCP.

-A final focusing method of focusing is to use the auto-focus feature to focus on the material.
+A final focusing method is to use the auto-focus feature to focus on the material.
 In the Cell 2 and Cell 3 laser systems, the autofocus sensor is a light beam sensor that crosses the processing area horizontally at about 3" inches in the Y axis.
 There is a notch in the Y axis ruler between the 2" and 4" marks to indicate where the beam crosses the processing area.
-Make sure that at least a portion of the material to be processed is lined up vertically with the notch blocking the light beam.
+Make sure that a least at portion of the material to be processed is lined up vertically with the notch blocking the light beam.
 If not, you may have to move the material so it will block the light beam for auto-focus and then move it back into position for laser processing.
 Then press and hold the focus button on the control panel until the autofocus process initiates.
 When the Z axis stops moving the material is focused.